 Political Risks in the Nepalese Political Environment

-1. Unstable Political Environment
+1. Unstable Political System

 Nepal has experienced frequent political transitions, coalition governments, and leadership changes since the abolition of monarchy in 2008.
 This instability has created uncertainty in economic policies and delayed infrastructure and development projects.